devwaseem/AnonymousBash/README.md

 Once you are inside the shell, run
 ```
-myip
+$ myip
 ```
-myip script will fetch your gelocation using your ip
+myip command will fetch your gelocation using your ip

 :pray: Thanks to [@thehowl](https://github.com/thehowl) for [ipinfo clone](https://github.com/thehowl/ip.zxq.co)